 When it comes to rooting Android devices, we see no better alternative than the SuperSU package developed by the recognized Android developer – Chainfire.
 However, since the introduction of Safety Net into the Android operating system by Google, apps can now detect root access on the system and deny services.
 Root is actually an exploit and not a feature.
 SuperSU binaries penetrate into the system, thus giving us extra features.
 Apps can now detect this exploitation and stop working.
 Some examples of such apps are Snapchat, Netflix, IRCTC, and several online banking applications.
 Snapchat declared it won’t work on rooted phones.
 As the internet banking apps are concerned for the security, they mostly deny services on rooted Android phones.

 This is where the Magisk Manager comes into play.
 It can bypass the Safety Net on Android, enabling apps to work even on rooted Android phones.
 The best thing about Magisk is that it is systemless from the core.
 Hence, your device will still receive OTA updates regardless of root.
-Moreover, it works with Android 6.0.1 Marshmallow, 7.1.2 Nougat, up to Android O. It also has hide root option.
+Moreover, it works with Android P, Android 8.1 Oreo, or even the previous version such as Android 6.0.1 Marshmallow, 7.1.2 Nougat, up to Android O. It also has hide root option.

 What is Magisk Manager?